kiranreddy29/ZenCo/README.md

 ### BACKEND

 - *NODE.JS :*
   Node.js is a server-side runtime environment that allows the execution of JavaScript code outside a web browser.
 It is based on the V8 JavaScript engine and is designed to build scalable and fast network applications.
-In StudyNotion, Node.js serves as the foundational technology for the backend, facilitating the server operations, handling HTTP requests, and managing the overall application workflow.
+In ZenCo, Node.js serves as the foundational technology for the backend, facilitating the server operations, handling HTTP requests, and managing the overall application workflow.

 - *EXPRESS.JS :*
   Express.js is a minimal and flexible Node.js web application framework.
 It provides a robust set of features to build web applications and APIs.
-In the context of StudyNotion, Express.js simplifies routing, middleware implementation, and handling HTTP requests, allowing for efficient creation and management of backend APIs.
+In the context of ZenCo, Express.js simplifies routing, middleware implementation, and handling HTTP requests, allowing for efficient creation and management of backend APIs.

 - *MONGODB :*
   MongoDB is a popular NoSQL database that uses a flexible and JSON-like document structure.
 It's well-known for its scalability, flexibility, and high performance.
-StudyNotion leverages MongoDB to store and manage data efficiently, allowing for easy adaptation to changing data requirements and enabling seamless integration with the application.
+ZenCo leverages MongoDB to store and manage data efficiently, allowing for easy adaptation to changing data requirements and enabling seamless integration with the application.

 - *CLOUDINARY :*
   Cloudinary is a cloud-based media management solution that specializes in the storage, optimization, and delivery of images and videos.
-In StudyNotion, Cloudinary plays a crucial role in managing all media-related content, including images, videos, and documents.
+In ZenCo, Cloudinary plays a crucial role in managing all media-related content, including images, videos, and documents.
 It provides functionalities for uploading, storage, and manipulation of media files, ensuring a reliable and scalable media management system.

 ## ARCHITECTURE DIAGRAM